yukiakai212/typeany/README.md

 ## 🤔 Why would you use this?

 - Converting JavaScript projects to TypeScript with permissive `any` types
-- Converting TypeScript projects back to plain JavaScript
+- Converting TypeScript projects back to plain JavaScript.
-- Temporarily nuke types in a large codebase
+- Useful for prototyping, analysis, or tool integration.
-- Generate raw/untyped output for AI tools or analysis
+- Generate raw/untyped output for AI tools or analysis.
-- Troll your teammates on a Friday 🤡
+- Troll your teammates on a Friday (Use at your own risk).

 ---